 Panic Buttons

-Research consistently finds that 50 to 90 percent of social workers experience assault, harassment, or threats during their career.
+Explore Panic ButtonsResearch consistently finds that 50 to 90 percent of social workers experience assault, harassment, or threats during their career.
 Caseworkers, home visitors, and adult protective services staff work alone in client homes and community settings without the safety infrastructure of an office.
-Positive Proof delivers wearable panic buttons that work in the field — no phone, no app, and coverage in the basement apartments and rural counties where cellular signals fail.
+Positive Proof delivers wearable panic buttons that travel with staff into the field — a silent press sends an alert with GPS location over the strongest available signal, with check-in protocols backing up the true dead zones.

 Request a Demo